 Testing, Measuring & Iterating

-If there are any kind of loopholes or mistakes, the team rectifies it and then again tests it.
-This particular step is done before the deadline so that, if any mistake is there, the team can rectify it before the submission to the client.
-Moreover, it even allows the team to look for any more additions that they can make in the project or any extra resources which need to be removed.
+If there is any kind of loopholes or mistakes, the team rectifies them and retests.
+This particular step is done before the deadline to rectify it before submission to the client.

 Team Growth & Development